RedChilliesInc/Terraform/A. Introduction/README.md

 So you might be wondering now what are advantages of using IaC, why should I use it first in place., just like Jeff.,

 - Speed & Simple            : Run the code, Go grab a coffee and comeback to see your Infra resouces up and running like a magic.,
-- Configuration Consistency : We sometimes misinterpret, get bored, make mistakes and tend to forget.
-IaC serves as source of truth for all infra tasks when used.
-Yeah just like Starbucks coffee, you find consistency across places when using IaC.
+- Configuration Consistency : We sometimes misinterpret, get bored, make mistakes and tend to forget while IaC doesn't.
+Yeah just like Starbucks coffee, you find consistency across places.
 Guess the reason? because you just started operating code than resouces,
 - Reusability               : DRY infering  Don't Repeat Yourself.
 IaC enables you create same infra over & over any number of times all just you have do it run it, yeah just run the code in the same way you did it first time.